mxu2/book/README.md

     Now you can bring up the board, and it will auto-run Bluemix SDK in user space. <br>

 ### Run image and view the visualization

 Run image with Bluemix SDK and view the visualization at the web site of IBM Bluemix. <br>
     * For quickstart connection, view connection status at: https://quickstart.internetofthings.ibmcloud.com/#/device/
     Note: The device MAC address needs to be entered in this page, and it must be in lower case. <br>

-    * For registered connection, view the device connection status at:'https://${ORG_ID}.internetofthings.ibmcloud.com/dashboard/#/devices/browse'.Replace ${ORG_ID} with your real organization id registered in IBM Bluemix.Just like: 'https://8hvetd.internetofthings.ibmcloud.com/dashboard/#/devices/browse'
+    * For registered connection, view the device connection status　at:'https://${ORG_ID}.internetofthings.ibmcloud.com/dashboard/#/devices/browse'.Replace ${ORG_ID} with your real organization id registered in IBM Bluemix.Just like: 'https://8hvetd.internetofthings.ibmcloud.com/dashboard/#/devices/browse' <br>

-    You can also create Node-red application in IBM Bluemix platform, in order to do more implements.View Bluemix cloud application dashboard at:'https://console.ng.bluemix.net/?direct=classic/#/resources'
+You can also create Node-red application in IBM Bluemix platform, in order to do more implements.View Bluemix cloud application dashboard at:'https://console.ng.bluemix.net/?direct=classic/#/resources' <br>